Table of Contents

 - MIDI Channel number (for events which have an associated channel number)

 - Text description (see below)

 The Clear button at the top right clears the display area, and also (starting in Unify v1.3.x) resets the time relative to which MIDI event-times are displayed.

 The MIDI Ch pop-up menu lets you select whether MIDI Monitor shows incoming messages on all MIDI channels, or only one selected channel.

-The four check-boxes in the Filtering area allow you to specify whether or not certain types of MIDI events will appear in the display:
+The five check-boxes in the Filtering area allow you to specify whether or not certain types of MIDI events will appear in the display: